sveltejs/svelte/site/content/tutorial/01-introduction/05-nested-components/text.md

 title: Nested components
 ---

 It would be impractical to put your entire app in a single component.
-Instead, we can import components from other files and include them as though we were including elements.
+Instead, we can import components from other files and then use them as though we were including elements.

+NOTE: Remember that in Svelte, an application is composed from one or more components and each component is a reusable self-contained block of code that encapsulates HTML, CSS, and JavaScript that belong together, written into a `.svelte` file.

+We now present you 2 files in the editor on the right (upper bar) to click on, `App.svelte` and `Nested.svelte`.

-Add a `<script>` tag that imports `Nested.svelte`...
+Let's add a `<script>` tag to `App.svelte` that imports the file and our component `Nested.svelte` to our app...

 ```html
 <script>